As a recruiter, I am often asked which job candidates do I submit to my clients?

 Similar to the “Fit” category, the “Function” qualifications are measured on a graduated scale.
 The more ability (depth and breadth) you have, the better your chances of being selected.

-Candidates should only apply to jobs where they meet 85% of all requirements.
+Candidates should only apply to jobs where they meet most of the requirements.

 To make sure a recruiter knows you are the ideal candidate for the job, make sure you cover all the aspects of Form, Fit, and Function in the information you provide.